WillemB2104/WillemB2104.github.io/_pages/about.md

 Outcome using Machine Learning](https://pure.uva.nl/ws/files/163646716/Thesis.pdf)**

 Psychiatric diagnosis rests on the subjective assessment of symptoms.
-Patients sharing a diagnosis can look very different from one another, symptoms overlap heavily across disorders, and treatment guidelines largely follow a one-size-fits-all logic, which for some patients means delay, or a treatment that was never going to work.
+Patients sharing a diagnosis can look very different from one another, the same symptoms often overlap across disorders, and treatment guidelines largely follow a one-size-fits-all logic, which for some patients means delay, or a treatment that was never going to work.
 The thesis asked whether machine learning applied to neuroimaging data could produce **generalisable** biomarkers to help with this.

-The answer was more interesting than a straightforward yes or no. Findings that looked convincing in one dataset often weakened when tested on data from new hospitals, and much of what made prediction hard was not noise but the sheer variety among patients themselves.
+The answer was not a straightforward yes or no. Findings that looked convincing in one dataset often weakened when tested on data collected from new hospitals, and much of what made prediction hard was not noise but the sheer variety among patients themselves.
 That experience has shaped how I work since: large samples, rigorous validation, reproducibility, and a lasting interest in why patients differ so much from one another in the first place.